 As we’ve already mentioned, system settings that are not properly configured can also cause battery drain problems to occur, especially if those settings inflicted some sort of conflicts to your iPhone’s power system or battery system.
 You can rule this out by resetting all settings on your iPhone.
 This reset removes all your system preferences including your customized options but does not delete any of your data.
 Please follow these steps:

 After the reset, your iPhone reboots on its own and then loads up the default values and options.
 To use necessary features, you will need to re-enable them one at a time.

 Last resort: Erase your iPhone and restore its factory default settings.

-If you are still experiencing iOS 14 battery problems, you may want to factory reset your iPhone.
+If you are still experiencing iOS 15 battery drain problems, you may want to factory reset your iPhone.
 What you’re dealing with could be a complex system error that requires a full system wipe out to be obliterated.
 In this case, I recommended the use of iTunes to manually

 erase your iPhone on a computer.
 This way you’ll be safe from unexpected shutdown which could be caused by battery drain.
 Just be sure to use the original USB cable or Lightning cable, so you won’t have any trouble connecting your iPhone to the computer.
 Also don’t forget to back up all your important files beforehand to prevent losing them permanently.
 Once you’ve got everything set, follow these steps to start wiping your iPhone data.

 In the case where the battery problem started after installing a new iOS version to your iPhone, restoring in recovery mode can be a better option.
 Follow these steps to restart your iPhone in recovery mode:

 Follow the on-screen prompts to restore and fresh install the firmware on your iPhone through iTunes.
 You can also restore your iPhone from a previous backup saved on your computer through iTunes.